godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

 Project setup
 -------------

-Please :ref:`create a new project <doc_creating_and_importing_projects>` to start with a clean slate.
+Please create a new project to start with a clean slate.
 Your project should contain one picture: the Godot icon, which we often use for prototyping in the community.

 ..
 Godot icon